mnowak00/Coursera-Peer-graded-Assignment-Getting-and-Cleaning-Data-Course-Project/README.md

 data, selecting only mean and standard deviation calculations and adding descriptive variable names.
 Finally it summarizes the data by the average of the variables for two groups: by subject and by activity.
 There are two outputs generated the the script:
-* a clean data .csv file named "clean_data.csv"
+* a clean data .txt file named "clean_data.txt"
-* a summarized data .csv file of the clean data named "summarized_data.csv"
+* a summarized data .txt file of the clean data named "summarized_data.txt"

 ## Raw data
 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.